Woneruz/Woneruz/README.md

-## 🧐 Kilka słów o mnie:
+## 🧐 A few words about me:
-- 🎓 Jestem studentem AGH
+- 🎓 I am a student at AGH
-- 🌱 Właśnie zgłębiam: TECHNIKI ZDANIA STUDIÓW
+- 🌱 I am currently exploring: TECHNIQUES OF PASSING STUDIES

 ---